Frequently Asked Questions

 How is the Maximum Allowable Offer (MAO) calculated for rentals?

 MAO (Rental): Maximum Allowable Offer: The highest price you should pay to achieve your target cap rate.
-The calculation includes rehab costs, buying costs, and a 50% expense ratio (covering taxes, insurance, maintenance, etc.).
+The calculation includes rehab costs, buying costs, and your configured expense ratio (covering taxes, insurance, maintenance, vacancy, etc.).

 Our MAO model helps investors confidently buy rentals that hit their return targets and avoid overpaying.
 It takes into account: